MojoliciousDotIO/mojolicious.io/blog/2017/12/04/day-4-dont-fear-the-full-app/index.markdown

 In Lite apps, these protected routes are literally *under* their `under`.
 That works fine until you think, "now wait, that means I can't ever get back to the unprotected space."
+Well spotted!
-Well spotted, that's where `group` comes in.
+That's where `group` comes in.

     get '/unsafe' => 'unsafe';